Schedule an appointment

 Private or Communal Cremation

-Please text (530) 444-4356 or email heartsathomevet@gmail.com if you cannot find an answer to your question.
+Please text (530) 444-4356 or email heartsathomevet@gmail.com if you don't find the answer to your question.

 This is such a difficult question as a pet-parent, and I struggle with this decision for my own pets.
 There are so many factors that can impact quality-of-life as our pets age.
 Some of the many important questions to ask include: